MicrosoftDocs/fabric-docs/docs/data-factory/apache-airflow-jobs-run-fabric-item-job.md

 Before proceeding with the steps in this article, Save the following values from the app registration you created initially:
 - **Client ID**: A unique identifier of your application assigned by the Microsoft identity platform.
 - **Client Secret**: (Optional) A password that your app uses to authenticate with the Microsoft identity platform.
-This property isn't required for public clients like native, mobile and single page applications.
+This property isn't required for public clients like native, mobile, and single page applications.
 - **Tenant ID**: A unique identifier for your tenant in the Microsoft identity platform.
 - **Redirect URI/URL**: Endpoints at which your app receives responses from the Microsoft Identity platform.
 In these steps, you receive authorization code at registered redirect URI.